XanDev3/odin-blog-api/README.md

 ### Setting up environment variables

-- Populate `.env` located in server with the following environment variables:
+- Create a `.env` located in server similar to `.env.example` with the following environment variables:
   - `PORT`: Your node server will run on this port.
 Default is 3000.
 If you want to use a different port, make sure to update it in client's `.env` file.
   - `NODE_ENV`: Default is `development`.
   - `MONGODB_URI`: Update the placeholders with your running MongoDB instance's data.